-The Trust receives safety alerts from national external bodies, such as NHS England, which warn us about equipment or drugs that have been shown to be faulty in other organisations, and could, therefore, potentially harm our patients or staff.
-A process is in place to ensure that these alerts are acted on, reducing the chance of harm.
+The Trust receives safety alerts from national external bodies, such as the National Patient Safety Agency (NPSA), which warn us about equipment or drugs that have been shown to be faulty in other organisations, and could therefore potentially harm our patients or staff.
+A process is in place to ensure that these alerts are acted on, thus reducing the chance of harm.

-Progress against the action points in the alerts are monitored via an overall action plan and reported to the Trust's Patient Safety Committee.
-The Patient Safety Committee will report the alert has been fully implemented when all actions are completed.
+Progress against the action points in the alerts are monitored via an overall action plan and reported to the Trust Patient Safety Committee.
+The Patient Safety Committee will report the alert fully implemented when all actions are completed.

-We have also implemented a system of checking the grading of incidents on moderate, low or no harm in order to pick up those incidents that require upgrading.
+We have furthermore, implemented a system of checking the grading of incidents on moderate, low or no harm in order to pick up those incidents that require upgrading.